dojo/docs/dijit/form.rst

   A specialized input widget for monetary values, much like the currency type in spreadsheet programs

 * `dijit.form.DateTextBox </DateTextBox>`_

+  An easy-to-use date entry control that allows either typing or choosing a date from any calendar widget

 * `dijit.form.NumberSpinner </NumberSpinner>`_

+  A input widget which restricts input to numeric input and offers down and up arrow buttons to "spin" the number up and down

 * `dijit.form.NumberTextBox </NumberTextBox>`_

   A input widget which restricts input to numeric input